rackslab/FireHPC/README.md

 ## Description

-FireHPC is a tool designed to quickly start and setup a tiny emulated HPC cluster based on Linux containers, ready to run non-intensive MPI jobs with [Slurm](https://slurm.schedmd.com/overview.html).
+FireHPC is a tool designed to quickly deploy a tiny emulated HPC cluster based on Linux containers, ready to run non-intensive MPI jobs with [Slurm](https://slurm.schedmd.com/overview.html).

 Obviously, FireHPC does not aim at performances as you get better performances